Co-Chaired by Tzedek Council Member Melissa Koenigsberg and Congregant Anne Quaintance

 Share your bread with the hungry, and take the wretched poor into your home; when you see the naked, clothe them.
 (Isaiah 58:7)

 There is nothing in the world more grievous than poverty the most terrible of sufferings.
 Our teachers said: All the troubles of the world are assembled on one side and poverty is on the other.
 (Midrash Rabbah Exodus 31:12)

 The mission of Raphael House is to help at-risk families achieve stable housing and financial independence while strengthening family bonds and personal dignity.
 We will be preparing and serving dinner to the residents at Raphael House, working with their Chef.
 Space is limited to 6 volunteers per evening.
-Stay tuned for stay tuned for a contact person for more information.
-Registration links for specific dates will be coming soon.
+Click on a date above and register now!